 In order to take advantage of the deal, just change the Quantity to 2 or more during checkout, and the system will automatically deduct the price.
 Sorry, not available for classes already on sale, or in addition to any other offer.

-Q: What kind of camera should I get?
+Q: What camera should I buy?

+We hate to say it, but right now there's a lot parity between the top manufacturers of digital cameras.
 In the DSLR market, Canon and Nikon are currently the industry leaders, with Sony, Olympus, and Fuji introducing new mirrorless models.
 The decision between cameras boils down to your personal preferences on size, ergonomics (how it feels in the hand), number of pixels, speed of operation, low light performance and subjective values like color rendition and pleasing background blur.

 In New York, try visiting the professional stores B&H PhotoVideo (420 9th Ave at w33rd st), Adorama (42 w18th st bet 5th and 6th), and K&M Camera (387 Broadway bet Walker and White).
 Online shops and retailers like the above, as well as other resources like DPReview and Amazon's customer reviews, can be very helpful in selecting the right camera for you.
 To save money, you can buy used at a place like KEH, or at one of the major retailers' used sections.
 Ebay, if you're feeling lucky.

 Another idea is to rent a camera for a day or the weekend, and bring it to one of our One-Day Workshops—really put it through its paces.
 You'll quickly figure out not only whether the camera is right for you, but what you are looking for in a camera.

 Q: What is your policy on transfers, cancellations and refunds?